-Glenn is managing the Mir Cooperative Solar Array (MCSA) which was delivered to Mir by Atlantis during STS-74 in November 1995.
+The array was delivered to Mir by space shuttle Atlantis during STS-74 in November 1995.
 Russian cosmonauts Yuri Onufrienko and Yuri Usachev successfully moved the MCSA to the Kvant-1 module on May 20 and deployment was accomplished on May 25, 1996.

 More than 12 Glenn experiments also were performed aboard Mir.
 Glenns' Electro-Physics Branch contributed six samples to the Optical Properties Monitor (OPM) experiment.
 It was launched aboard STS-81 Atlantis in January 1997 and depolyed during the first joint American-Russian spacewalk outside of Mir on April 29, 1997.
 An experiment that fit in a suitcase, the OPM provided a unique, comprehensive space research capability to study the effects of the space environment--both natural and induced-- on optical, thermal, and other properties of spacecraft materials.

 OPM was mounted to the Mir Docking Module where it collected data about the space station's environment for almost a year.
 OPM was returned to Earth aboard Endeavour as part of the STS-89 mission in January 1998.